emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 ### Main Content

-Now we'll add the elements that will host the globe, the layers, markers and settings panels, and and the search preview modal.
+Now we'll add the elements that will host the globe, the layers, markers and settings panels, and the search preview modal.
 These elements won't have much to display at this stage, but they will be wired up to the menu system.

 Copy the following block of HTML and paste it the below the closing `<nav/>`